GPU instances

 During CAST AI onboarding

-CAST AI provides the ability to enable GPU drivers at the stage of the cluster onboarding.
+CAST AI provides the ability to enable GPU device plugin at the stage of the cluster onboarding.
 You can install plugins automatically during onboarding by ticking the checkbox in the UI or using INSTALL_NVIDIA_DEVICE_PLUGIN=true

 through Terraform.